Brief Description of the Project

 These outputs will push forward the research frontier by creating cutting–edge statistical models and demographic theories that may be used to assist local and national institutions in allocating resources for health care and retirement schemes, by also taking into account how specific policies addressing a certain cause of death can affect, directly or indirectly, other causes of death.

 To address these goals, CARONTE will analyze several databases through an interdisciplinary approach which combines the leading expertise in demography, public health and statistics of the three Universities which are part of the project, namely Bocconi University (PI: Daniele Durante), University of Padova (co–PI: Stefano Mazzuco) and University of Rome Tor Vergata (co–PI: Marco Stefanucci).
 Hence, the Post–Docs hired will conduct research in a vibrant environment which promotes top research, while facilitating effective interdisciplinary collaborations and cross–fertilization across data–related fields.
 The PI and co–PIs of CARONTE have fruitfully collaborated in the past years within the PRIN–MIUR 2017 Grant: “Unfolding the SEcrets of LongEvity: Current Trends and future prospects" [SELECT] [Start: 08/2019 — End: 08/2023].
-As witnessed by the success of SELECT in terms of scientific publications, junior recruiting and organization of national/international workshops, CARONTE can be expected to yield similarly–successful outcomes.
+As witnessed by the success of SELECT in terms of publications, junior recruiting and organization of national/international workshops, CARONTE can be expected to yield similarly–successful outcomes.

 Team Members